Uchswas/pynguin/README.md

-# Pynguin Test Case Generator for Dataframes
+# Pynguin Test Case Generator for Dataframes and Tensors

 This repository demonstrates the usage of the modified Pynguin module to automatically generate unit tests for Pandas Dataframes and Torch Tensors.